Our authors are experts in their field and include barristers, solicitors, judges, mediators, academics experts from a range of related disciplines.

 Dr Michael Huertas, LLM, MB

-Dr Michael Huertas, LLM, MBA, is a partner with PwC Legal in Frankfurt and the Head of the Financial Institutions Regulatory Practice Group in Europe as well as the Banking, Investment and Insurance Law practice group in Germany.
+Dr Michael Huertas, LLM, MBA, is a partner and the Global Financial Services Legal Leader for PwC Legal.
 He is a Solicitor-Advocate (England and Wales), Solicitor (Ireland) and a German Rechtsanwalt.
 His professional practice focuses on emerging regulatory issues in the Banking Union and Capital Markets Union.
-Contact: https://www.linkedin.com/in/michael-huertas-157a788
+The usual disclaimer applies.
+The views expressed here are purely personal and need not reflect those of PwC nor PwC Legal.
+The author would welcome dialogue on any of the issues raised herein or in relation to his research interests.
+Contact: https://www.linkedin.com/in/michael-huertas-157a788.

 Articles by author